Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Estimator/MNISTClassifier/README.md

 The `export_savedmodel()` method creates a timestamped export directory below the given "export_dir", and writes a `SavedModel` into it.
 The created direcory will again consist of a "saved-model.pb" containing the `MetaGraph` of the model, and a "variables" sub-directory, containing the actual values of all variables after the training.

-Now as i mentioned, this doesn't work out quite that easy, as the premade Estimators are designed to be served.
+Now as I mentioned, this doesn't work out quite that easy, as the premade Estimators are designed to be served.
 When trying to export a `DNNClassifier` with a float input tensor, you will run into this error:

 >`ValueError: Classification input must be a single string Tensor; got {'inputKey': <tf.Tensor 'input:0' shape=(?, 784) dtype=float32>}`

 This results from the `DNNClassifier` using a `ClassificationOutput` for saving the model.
 And as shown in the error message, the input for such a `ClassificationOutput` needs to be a single string Tensor, because the model expects a serialized `tf.Example` for serving.
 Note that this behaviour might change in future versions.

-So as a workaround i created a wrapper class for a DNNCLassifier, where i replace the `export_outputs` attribute, of the created `EstimatorSpec`.
-Instead of a `ClassificationOutput`, i now use a general `PredictionOutput` for the export.
+So as a workaround I created a wrapper class for a DNNCLassifier, where I replace the `export_outputs` attribute, of the created `EstimatorSpec`.
+Instead of a `ClassificationOutput`, I now use a general `PredictionOutput` for the export.
 The new `export_outputs` looks as following:
 ```python
 export_outputs = {
                     "serving_default": tf.estimator.export.PredictOutput(